ITI/searcch/SECURITY.md

 ## Reporting a Vulnerability

-If a vulnerability is discovered that you would like to bring to the attention of the project team, please reach out to yardley@illinois.edu privately with the details.
+If a vulnerability is discovered that you would like to bring to the attention of the project team, please reach out to security@cyberexperimentation.org privately with the details.